Cu7ious/holberton-system_engineering-devops/0x00-shell_basics/README.md

 7-movethatfile 			 // moves the file `betty` from /tmp/ to /tmp/holberton 8-firstdelete 			 // deletes the file `betty` from /tmp/holberton
-9-firstdirdeletion 		 // deletes the directory holberton that is in the /tmp directory
+9-firstdirdeletion 		 // deletes the directory holberton that is in the /tmp directory 10-back 			 // changes the working directory to the previous one (works only via source)

 ```